Service Management Blog

 Service desk support from BMC

-Built for the cloud, BMC Helix is the first and only intelligent enhanced end-to-end service and operations platform.
+BMC Helix is the first and only cloud-based, intelligent end-to-end service and operations platform.
+It offers:

-• BMC Helix provides a range of tools relevant to the service desk, including incident and problem management, proactive service resolution, knowledge management, smart reporting, digital workplace, and service request management.
+• A range of tools that support transparency and efficiency including incident and problem management, proactive service resolution, knowledge management, smart reporting, digital workplace, and service request management.

-Discover the impact intelligent automation can have on creating and deploying innovative services.
+Discover the impact intelligent automation has on creating and deploying innovative services.

 New strategies for modern service assurance